will-smithgall/Playlist-Generator/README.md

 REDIRECT_URI="Your redirect URI"
 ```
 Note: The redirect URI in this file must be the same as the redirect URI that you put in the dashboard when registering the program

+## Usage

+After running the program, you will be promted to choose either Automatic or Custom.
+Custom will allow you to enter your own links, while automatic will generate the playlist based off of your most listened to tracks and artists.
+Both choices will require a genre to be entered.
+Respond to said prompt for Spotify's full list of valid genres.